blevinscm/genai-docs/docs/deploy/Deploy-generative-AI-models.md

 ## Pricing

-For tuned models, you are billed per token at the same rate as the foundation model your model was tuned from.
+For tuned models, you are billed per token at the same rate as the foundation model it was tuned from.
 There is no separate hosting cost for the endpoint itself, as tuned models utilize shared infrastructure.
 You are billed for the token usage on this endpoint at the same rate as the foundation model it was tuned from.
 For more information, see [pricing for Generative AI on Vertex AI](https://cloud.google.com/vertex-ai/generative-ai/pricing).

 For models without managed APIs, you are billed for the machine hours that are